Knetic/hotcake/README.md

 ###Can I contribute?

 I'm down to accept pull requests, if they're in the spirit of the project.
 If you have ideas, concerns, or comments about the project - email me.
 Seriously, do it.
 I don't mind emails from out of the blue.

+###Activity

+If this repository hasn't been updated in a while, it's probably because I don't have any outstanding issues to work on - it's not because I've abandoned the project.
+If you have questions, issues, or patches; I'm completely open to pull requests, issues opened on github, or emails from out of the blue.